jaericho/jaericho.github.io/_drafts/Post-Ideas.md

 # CPPM Disk Layout and Licensing Needs Work

+## Disk Layouts

-CPPM uses a single disk partitioned into two halves.
-It should be using two disks, each with a single partition for easy expandability.
+Aruba's CPPM uses a single disk partitioned into two halves to install different major versions.
+This is so it can boot a previous version in case something catastrophic happens.
+However, the disk of my initial deployment was too small and needed to be expanded.
+Even though it's a virtual appliance I can't expand the drive and continue.
+I think it should be using two disks, each with a single partition for easy expandability.

+Yes, you should be able to redeploy the appliance easily (cattle, not pets and all that), but it's not \*that\* easy, and a virtual hdd expansion should be more than doable.

+## Licensing

-CPPM... why even have the platform license if the client licenses is what is really needed.
-It took me a month to get licensing sorted out to migrate the cluster and the whole time the answer was, "just open a ticket ask to have a license released for cluster migration."
+Aruba... why even have the CPPM platform license if the client licenses is what is really needed?
+It took me more than a month to upgrade a CPPM cluster just because  I had to sort out licensing and the entire time the answer was, "...open a ticket with, 'I need to have a license released for a cluster migration."

 Complete B.S.
+Aruba